Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + Agentic AI — organized into editable implementation artifacts

 Applicable obligations

-days until Colorado AI Act enforcement (June 30, 2026)
+days until Colorado AI Act obligations take effect (June 30, 2026)

 The safe harbor requires documented compliance